 It is in fact this population correlation between FT4 and TSH which leads to the association of abnormal TSH values with FT4 values at the edges of the normal range.
 On account of there being a dependence of TSH on FT4 there is a different normal range of TSH levels for different levels of FT4.
-The TSH range corrected for FT4 indicates the normality of the pituitary response to the FT4 level.The population range for TSH reflects the population range for FT4.
+The TSH range corrected for FT4 indicates the normality of the pituitary response to the FT4 level.
+The population range for TSH reflects the population range for FT4.
 Thus a TSH level may be within the population range but outside of the range for a given FT4, and vice versa (Figure 2).Given that thyroid function can be defined as normal in terms of TSH levels, FT4 levels and also as we suggest in terms of the TSH and T4 curves, and given that these different indices do not correlate perfectly with each other, there can be multiple combinations of normal and abnormal indices (Figure2).

 Furthermore, the evidence suggests that, regardless of the method used, the classification of thyroid function into normal, subclinical disease and overt disease is arbitrary.
-Thyroid hormones, as previously hypothesized [21],like many other biological parameters, exert a continuumof effects across the normal range.
+Thyroid hormones, as previously suggested [5, 27], like many other biological parameters, exert a continuum of effects across the normal range.
 There is no clear border between normal and abnormal.
-There are advantages and disadvantages associated with all levels[21].
+There are advantages and disadvantages associated with all levels [5, 27].
 Individuals with relatively low levels of FT4 for example are less likely to develop atrial fibrillation but more likely to develop metabolic syndrome; the converse applies for individuals with higher FT4 levels.
-At the extremes the disadvantages clearly outweigh the advantages, and individuals are likely to become symptomatic.Any excursion from the middle of the range has an association with some pathology or other.
-It seems likely that evolutionary mechanisms have arisen to minimize variation from the middle of the normal range of thyroid hormones [76].
+At the extremes the disadvantages clearly outweigh the advantages, and individuals are likely to become symptomatic.

+On the other hand, any excursion from the middle of the range has an association with some pathology or other.
+Some individual pathologies e.g. frailty, mortality and dementia may increase with deviations either side of the middle of the range (Table).
+It seems likely that evolutionary mechanisms have arisen to minimize variation from the middle of the normal range of thyroid hormones [85].

+It follows from all of the above that it would be more logical to monitor FT4 levels, rather than TSH levels in patients on replacement (not suppressive) thyroxine; i.e. it would be preferable, as a general rule, to aim for FT4 levels in the mid to upper, (if the relative deficiency of T3 is a concern), range rather than aiming for TSH levels in the lower part of the range.

-If any individuals are to be regarded as having subclinical thyroid dysfunctionon the basis of a discrepancy between the normality of TSH and thyroid hormones, it would be more logical to so classify those with abnormal levels of thyroid hormones but with normal levels of TSH, rather than vice versa as is currently recommended.
+If any individuals are to be regarded as having subclinical thyroid dysfunction on the basis of a discrepancy between the normality of TSH and thyroid hormones, it would be more logical to so classify those with abnormal levels of thyroid hormones but with normal levels of TSH, rather than vice versa as is currently recommended.
+We would suggest that the TSH level not be a determinant at all.

-None of the above denies the possibility that some individuals(for example individuals with paroxysmal atrial fibrillation), with thyroid hormone levels within the normal range might have improved outcomes if their thyroid hormone levels were adjusted.
-Furthermore, in some individuals, thyroid hormone levels may not provide the whole diagnosis, and that considerations of hormone sensitivity may also apply.However, thefact that, in general, clinical features and TSH levels reflect FT4 levels,argues against central or peripheral sensitivity being an important factor.
+None of the above denies the possibility that some individuals (for example individuals with paroxysmal atrial fibrillation), with thyroid hormone levels within the normal range might have improved outcomes if their thyroid hormone levels were adjusted.
+In the design of any trials of intervention for subclinical thyroid dysfunction it would appear more logical to target FT4 levels as compared with TSH levels.

+Furthermore, in some individuals, thyroid hormone levels may not provide the whole diagnosis, and considerations of hormone sensitivity may also apply.
+However, the fact that, in general, clinical features and TSH levels reflect FT4 levels, argues against central or peripheral sensitivity being an important factor.